 As An Ideal Candidate You Possess

-• Valid class 5 driver license, clear driving abstract and reliable vehicle
+• Class 5 driver license, suitable driver abstract and reliable vehicle

 What WJS Canada does

 WJS helps people thrive in their communities through a variety of programs and services, including:

 • Community-based residential care and Supportive Independent living

 • Family support services and community outreach programs

 • An excellent Health and Dental benefit plan, with premiums paid by the employer!